apache/beam/website/www/site/content/en/documentation/glossary.md

 ## Cross-language transforms

-Transforms that can be shared across Beam SDKs.
+Portable transforms that can be shared across Beam SDKs.
 With cross-language transforms, you can use transforms written in any supported SDK language (currently, Java and Python) in a pipeline written in a different SDK language.
 For example, you could use the Apache Kafka connector from the Java SDK in a Python streaming pipeline.
 Cross-language transforms make it possible to provide new functionality simultaneously in different SDKs.

 To learn more, see: